chrisf1337/nlp-karelj/README.md

 parser.py test-n.txt`.

 ## Known issues
+- Parser only handles one sentence at a time.
 - English sentences should be relatively "well-formed" (i.e., more or less conforming to well- defined Karel commands/conditions).
 I'm not sure how well it can handle confusing cases.
 - Verbs are not stemmed when searching in the `verb_mapping` dict.